inoxlang/inox/docs/frontend-development.md

         <script>
         {
+            //Preact signals.
             const count = signal(0);
             const double = computed(() => count.value * 2);

-            // initComponent is provided by inox.js.
+            // initComponent is provided by inox.min.js.
 This function initializes the component in order
             // to update the view when signals change. initComponent({ signals: {count, double} })